afroguy16/booking/README.md

 ## Tradeoffs
 - Mentor ID is hard-coded as a dynamic mentor selection isn't part of the project
 - UX can be improved.
-It is not fully optimized for mobile.
 - The hook and its utilities do not have unit test.
 - An expensive function was called during data transformation.
 The right place to do this is on input sanitization so there won't be any loop needed.
 - Booking submission was used as a substitute for a real POST booking endpoint